-Concept Description Notation Business collaboration An aggregate of two or more business roles that work together to perform collective behavior.
-Business collaboration Business interface A point of access where a business service is made available to the environment.
-Business interface Location A conceptual point or extent in space.
-Location V Business object A passive element that has relevance from a business perspective.
-Business object Business process A behavior element that groups behavior based on an ordering of activities.
+Concept Description Notation Location A conceptual point or extent in space.
+Location Business process A behavior element that groups behavior based on an ordering of activities.
 It is intended to produce a defined set of products or business services.
 Business process Business function A behavior element that groups behavior based on a chosen set of criteria (typically required business resources and/or competences).
-Business Business interaction A behavior element that describes the behavior of a business collaboration.
+Business function Business interaction A behavior element that describes the behavior of a business collaboration.
 Business interaction Business event Something that happens (internally or externally) and influences behavior.
-Business event Business service A service that fulfills a business need for a customer (internal or external to the organization).
-Business service Representation A perceptible form of the information carried by a business object.
+Business Business service A service that fulfills a business need for a customer (internal or external to the organization).
+Business service Business object A passive element that has relevance from a business perspective.
+Business object Representation A perceptible form of the information carried by a business object.
 Representation Meaning The knowledge or expertise present in a business object or its representation, given a particular context.
 Meaning Value The relative worth, utility, or importance of a business service or product.
-Value

-Concept Description Notation Product A coherent collection of services, accompanied by a contract/set of agreements, which is offered as a whole to (internal or external) customers.
+Value Product A coherent collection of services, accompanied by a contract/set of agreements, which is offered as a whole to (internal or external) customers.
 Product Contract A formal or informal specification of agreement that specifies the rights and obligations associated with a product.
 Contract